Auld lang syne: New Year brings final UK-EU Brexit split

 “We figure it gives the country a week or so to get used to all of these new systems in and out and we can have a look and hopefully resolve any issues in advance of actually sending our trucks,” said Youngs director Rob Hollyman.

 The services sector, which makes up 80% of Britain’s economy, doesn’t even know what the rules will be for business with the EU in 2021 — many of the details have yet to be hammered out.
-Months and years of further discussion and argument lie ahead as Britain a nd the EU settle in to their new relationship as friends, neighbors and rivals.
+Months and years of further discussion and argument over everything from fair competition to fish quotas lie ahead as Britain a nd the EU settle in to their new relationship as friends, neighbors and rivals.

 Hundreds of millions of individuals in Britain and the bloc also face changes to their daily lives.
 After Thursday, Britons and EU citizens lose the automatic right to live and work in the other’s territory.
 From now on they will have to follow immigration rules and obtain work visas.
 Tourists won’t need visas for short trips, but new headaches — from travel insurance to pet paperwork — still loom for Britons visiting the continent.

-For some in Britain, including the prime minister, it’s a moment of pride, a reclaiming of national sovereignty from a vast Brussels bureaucracy.
+For some in Britain, including the prime minister, it’s a moment of pride, a reclaiming of national independence from a vast Brussels bureaucracy.

+Conservative lawmaker Bill Cash, who has campaigned for Brexit for decades, said it was a “victory for democracy and sovereignty.”

 Roger Liddle, an opposition Labour Party member of the House of Lords, said Brexit severed Britain from "the most successful peace project in history.”